Have You Been Injured? We're Ready to Fight for You.

 Billions of Dollars Paid to Settle Cases Involving Use of the Drug Risperdal

-Published on Oct 14, 2015 at 5:16 am in Dangerous Drugs.
+Published on Oct 14, 2015 by Thomas Law Offices.

 Johnson & Johnson recently paid $2.2 billion to settle a decade-long investigation into the company’s illegal promotion of the drug Risperdal.
 The settlement was split between the federal government and multiple states and was the largest of its kind in U.S. history.
 The company also failed to disclose certain possible health risks from taking the drug, leading to millions of dollars in private settlements paid to individuals who experienced severe side effects.